CodeYourFuture/CYF-PD/content/blocks/prep-working-software-and-done/readme.md

       ### Acceptance Criteria vs Definition of "Done"

       You've met Acceptance Criteria before.
 They are a list of tests that help developers know they are delivering the value of a User Story that the Product Owner expects.
-This sounds very similar to the Definition of "Done", doesn't it?
+There is sometimes confusion between acceptance criteria and the definition of "done".

-      The difference is that acceptance criteria are specific tests for *a single* backlog item, whereas the definition of "done" applies to *all* backlog items that a team delivers.
+      The difference is that acceptance criteria are specific tests for *a single* backlog item to help the Product Owner and developers understand when *that single* backlog item delivers the expected value; whereas the definition of "done" applies to *all* backlog items that a team delivers and helps everyone on the team know explicitly what quality of working software is being delivered.

-      For example, if you have a User Story to deliver a log-in function, the Product Owner might specify the following acceptance criteria:
+      For example, if you have a user story to deliver a log-in function, the Product Owner might specify the following acceptance criteria:

       * users go to the home screen when the password is correct